 Flying a paraglider calls for appropriate training and a sound knowledge of the subject, as well as, of course, the necessary insurance cover and licence.
 A pilot must be able to correctly assess the weather conditions before taking off.
 His or her capabilities must be adequate for the actual paraglider.
 The paraglider pilot is also required bear a sense of responsibility towards the natural world, especially regarding the preservation of wildlife and landscape.

-WarningWearing an adequate helmet, suitable boots and clothing, and carrying an emergency parachute (a ‘reserve’) are essential.
-Before every flight all items of equipment should be checked for damage and airworthiness.
-A proper pre-takeoff check must also be carried out.
+WarningWearing an appropriate helmet, suitable footwear, and clothing, as well as carrying a rescue parachute (reserve), is strongly recommended.
+Before every flight, all equipment must be checked for damage and airworthiness.
+Additionally, a complete pre-flight check must be performed.

 WarningEvery pilot bears sole responsibility for all risks, including injury or death, when participating in the sport of paragliding.
 Neither the manufacturer nor the seller of a paraglider can guarantee or be held responsible for the pilot’s safety.